dihedral_style charmm command

 Note that this dihedral weighting factor is unrelated to the scaling factor specified by the special bonds command which applies to all 1-4 interactions in the system.
 For CHARMM force fields, the special_bonds 1-4 interaction scaling factor should be set to 0.0.
 Since the corresponding 1-4 non-bonded interactions are computed with the dihedral.
 This means that if any of the weighting factors defined as dihedral coefficients (4th coeff above) are non-zero, then you must use a pair style with “lj/charmm” and set the special_bonds 1-4 scaling factor to 0.0 (which is the default).
 Otherwise 1-4 non-bonded interactions in dihedrals will be computed twice.

-For simulations using the CHARMM force field with a Coulomb cutoff, the difference between the charmm and charmmfsh styles is in the computation of the 1-4 non-bond interactions, though only if the distance between the two atoms is within the switching region of the pairwise potential defined by the corresponding CHARMM pair style, i.e. between the inner and outer cutoffs specified for the pair style.
-The charmmfsh style should only be used when using the pair_style lj/charmmfsw/coul/charmmfsh to make the Coulombic pairwise calculations consistent.
-Use the charmm style with long-range Coulombics or the older pair_style lj/charmm/coul/charmm command.
+For simulations using the CHARMM force field with a Coulomb cutoff, the difference between the charmm and charmmfsw styles is in the computation of the 1-4 non-bond interactions, though only if the distance between the two atoms is within the switching region of the pairwise potential defined by the corresponding CHARMM pair style, i.e. within the outer cutoff specified for the pair style.
+The charmmfsw style should only be used when using the corresponding pair_style lj/charmmfsw/coul/charmmfsw or pair_style lj/charmmfsw/coul/long commands.
+Use the charmm style with the older pair_style commands that have just “charmm” in their style name.
 See the discussion on the CHARMM pair_style doc page for details.

 Styles with a gpu, intel, kk, omp, or opt suffix are functionally the same as the corresponding style without the suffix.
 They have been optimized to run faster, depending on your available hardware, as discussed in Section 5 of the manual.
 The accelerated styles take the same arguments and should produce the same results, except for round-off and precision issues.